netdata/netdata/docs/glossary.md

 - [**Unlimited Scalability**](https://github.com/netdata/netdata/blob/master/docs/concepts/netdata-architecture/unlimited-scalability.md): With Netdata's distributed architecture, you can seamless observe a couple, hundreds or even thousands of nodes.
 There are no actual bottlenecks especially if you retain metrics locally in the Agents.

+## V

+- [**Visualizations**](https://github.com/netdata/learn/edit/master/docs/concepts/visualizations/from-raw-metrics-to-visualization.md): Netdata uses dimensions, contexts, and families to sort your metric data into graphs, charts, and alerts that maximize your understand of your infrastructure and your ability to troubleshoot it, along or on a team.

 ## W